 Adds a shortcut in the Services or Quick Actions section of the right click menu to remove the "quarantine" attribute from downloaded programs and files.

 Doing so can prevent an error, warning, or long delay when they are opened.

 Extract the zip file and open the resulting file.
-Automator will prompt you to install it.
+You will be prompted to install it.

-When I was younger, I made several programs (known as "activities") for the One Laptop Per Child XO laptop.
+When I was younger, I made programs (known as "activities") for the One Laptop Per Child XO laptop.

 My jailbreak-related projects, including Pluvia and the iPhone 4 CDMA GPS fix, are no longer supported and will receive no further updates.
 I no longer jailbreak iOS and therefore have no interest in updating them.